-General message when printing, indicating that an error has been detected.
+General message when printing, indicating that an error has been detected and the text is too wide for the current margins.

 Insert disk with Program Dictionary

 The Spell Checker Program Dictionary was not inserted in the drive before activating spell-checking.